JanaLipkova/GliomaSolver/README.md

 * others

 ### Instalations
+* you need to install vtk and tbb library
 * downloaded the UNIX compatible libraries here: http://tdo.sk/~janka/lib/
 * unpack libraries and store to a folder, i.e. /lib/
 * install tbb libraries by calling ```make clean && make```